Analysis | In 2016, Trump activated low-turnout Whites. In 2020, he may have done the same with Latinos.

 If you can get 25 percent of a population to be more likely to vote and more supportive of your candidate, that’s a good recipe for seeing improvement with that population.
 Particularly if the rest of the population is either not more motivated or not more negative, which the Equis data suggest was the case with Latinos.

 The Equis analysis notes that there are still a number of unanswered questions, but it nonetheless offers an intriguing new lens through which to consider what happened in 2020.
-The presentation is also pointed about the ways in which mainstream analysis is oversimplified.
+The presentation is also pointed about how mainstream analysis is oversimplified.

 “Thinking in terms of ‘turnout vs. persuasion’ misses the larger story about Latinos who feel on the sidelines of the political process,” it reads.
 That’s unquestionably true — and a better sense of why Americans choose not to vote would certainly give us a better understanding of those occasions when they suddenly do.